Jeansen/cdmn/README.md

 ## Visual styles - invert
-It might be of interest to revert some colors, especially when you are interested in how much energy is left when on battery power.
+It might be of interest to revert some colors, e.g. when you are interested in how much energy is left when running on battery power.
 But of course this is open for debate ;-) Anyway, you cant set `URxvt.cdmn.gauges.invert` to a list of labels for which gauges should use inverted colors.
 BAT ist inverted be default.

 ## Miscellaneous settings
-Finally there are some settings that allow you to further tweak cdmn.
+Finally there are even more settings ...

 | Resource | Function | Default (Other) |
 | --- | --- | --- |
 | `URxvt.cdmn.disk.mounts` | Only show disk gauges for disks with at least one mount point. | 0 (1) |

-## Resource Settings
+## Resource Settings for rxvt

-In addition you should set scrollbars to be invisible, activate 32bit colors and make the background black.
+For this extension to work properly, you will have to set scrollbars to be invisible, activate 32bit colors and make the background black.
 Here is an suggestion of the minimal settings necessary.

     URxvt*scrollBar:        false